 Gnapcatcher is a new ancillary space for 2018.
 It’s a small flat field behind the cabin at the bottom of MSM.
 It is walk-in open camping, tents only.
 No music, no generators, no fire and absolutely NO vehicles are permitted.
 If space is available you can park in MSM and walk-in.
 The entrance to this area cannot be blocked, and must remain accessible to non-event participants who may be residing in the cabin.
 Gnapcatcher will be the QUIETEST camping.

 All open camping is first come, first served.
 We’ll provide a site map in the HELP Guide showing you all the details.
 The bottom line… when you arrive, ask your parking volunteers about the best way to go.
 They will guide you.

 Is there any camping in the woods?
 Is there hiking in the woods?

 There are woodlands on the property suitable for hiking, but not camping.
 All event participants must camp in designated areas only.
 The final site map will show the hiking area as ‘The Ruff’.
 No camping or fire is permitted in The Ruff but feel free to go for a hike… it has a mind blowing view!

-Yes, there will be a designated ash dump.
+Yes, there will be a designated ash dump at the main burn pad.
 When you leave, you must dispose of any ashes from your burn barrel or fire pit responsibly.
-Do not discard any ashes or embers anyplace other than a designated ash dump.
+Do not discard any ashes or embers anyplace other than the designated ash dump.